 Modern IAM solutions can adapt as network perimeters change, scale to meet new demands, and reduce the threat surface available to cyber attackers when implemented well.
 However, mistakes can lead to inefficiency, extra costs, and more worryingly, gaping security vulnerabilities.

-Fortunately, there are plenty of ways to implement cloud and hybrid-based IAM that blend convenience and security.
+Fortunately, there are plenty of ways to implement cloud and hybrid-based IAM best practices that blend convenience and security.

 9 Identity and Access Management best practices